osonsur1/Newsletter/README.md

 # Newsletter

-A newsletter signup app built using node.js and deployed on heroku.
+A newsletter signup app built using node.js with the help of mailchimp api service and deployed on heroku.

 https://stormy-stream-27066.herokuapp.com/